Drinking When Pregnant

 Drinking Alcohol During Pregnancy

-When you drink, alcohol passes from your blood through the placenta and to your baby.
+When a mother drinks, alcohol passes from the blood through the placenta and to the womb.

-A baby’s liver is one of the last organs to develop and doesn’t mature until the later stages of pregnancy.
+The liver is one of the last organs to develop in a baby and doesn’t mature until the later stages of pregnancy.

-Your baby cannot process alcohol as well as you can, and too much exposure to alcohol can seriously affect their development.
+A baby cannot process alcohol as well as an adult, and too much exposure to alcohol in pregnancy can seriously affect development.

-Drinking alcohol, especially in the first three months of pregnancy, increases the risk of miscarriage, premature birth and your baby having a low birth weight.
+Drinking alcohol, particularly in the first three months of pregnancy, increases the risk of miscarriage, premature birth, and the baby having a low birth weight.

-Drinking heavily throughout pregnancy can cause your baby to develop a serious condition called foetal alcohol syndrome (FAS).
+Drinking heavily throughout pregnancy can cause babies to develop foetal alcohol syndrome (FAS).

 Children with FAS have: